The LeadersIn Maritime Law

 Preventing Traffic Accidents at Marine Terminals

 OSHA created a list of suggestions to reduce the possibility of traffic accidents at marine terminals.
-The federal administration believes that the following efforts could revolutionize the safety of marine terminals for workers.
+The following measures could revolutionize the safety of marine terminals for workers:

 With traffic controls in place, pedestrians are better protected, and drivers will operate at safe speeds.
-OSHA requires that all marine terminals have stop signs at the main entrances and exits of structures, and have stop signs posted at blind intersections.
+OSHA requires that all marine terminals have stop signs at the main entrances and exits of structures and at blind intersections.
 Also, vehicular routes and parking areas should be established, identified, and used when necessary.
-There should also be signs warning of pedestrian crossing areas to protect workers that may be on foot.
+There should also be signs warning of pedestrian crossing areas to protect workers who are on foot.

 Supervisors should make sure that all vehicles near the terminal are safe for use.
 OSHA requires that employers only use vehicles with working horns, alarms, brakes, mirrors, alarms, and warning devices.
 Vehicles need to be maintained carefully, and all vehicles should not be modified unless the employer has written permission to do so.

-All safety devices should not be removed, and employers are supposed to check all marine terminal vehicles every single day.
-The employers are also supposed to train employees to recognize any vehicle damage and deficiencies to a supervisor so that the vehicle can be taken care of.
+All safety devices should not be removed, and employers must check all marine terminal vehicles every single day.
+Employers must also train employees to recognize and report any vehicle damage and deficiencies to a supervisor so that the vehicle can be taken care of.
 All vehicles should be checked to make sure that the speedometer, windshield wipers, steering, mirrors, seat belts, and other essential vehicle components are in working order.

 On both private and public roads, drivers need to be extremely careful.
 In marine terminals, the busy activity and constant movement call for even safer drivers.
 All intersections need to be kept clear, and drivers should never carry loads that are too high on a yard tractor.
 Also, workers need to remember to stay on designated lanes and avoid taking shortcuts.
 Drivers should be aware of all activity going on in the terminal and of pedestrians in the area.